this-pama/toolkit-micro-site-template/README.md

 2. Add your content using Markdown syntax to each subtopic file.
 By following this structure, you can easily organize and create a hierarchy of topics and subtopics in your Toolkit micro-site.

+### Creating a Main Topic (Without Sub-Topics)

+To generate a main topic without any sub-topics, follow these steps.
+For instance, if you intend to establish a topic named "Contributors" as a menu list item, directing to a contributors page, you can achieve this by creating a file named `Team.md`.

+In the created file, it's crucial to set the `has_children` property to `false`.
+This ensures that topics lacking sub-topics are correctly displayed in the menu list.

+### Customizing the Contributors Page

+The current version of this template incorporates both a contributor profile page and a contributors list page.
+If you wish to integrate these pages into your website, you must update the `_data/contributors.yml` file with a list of your project's contributors.

+To access an individual contributor's profile page, you can link to the respective profile using the ID from your `_data/contributors.yml` file.
+For example: `[Jane Doe]({{ site.baseurl }}/contributors/Jane-doe.html)` directs to Jane Doe's profile based on the YAML file.

+If you decide not to display the contributors page in your side menu, you can exclude it by adding `Team.md` to the `excludes` list in your `_config.yml` file.

 ## Customizing Configuration